Application Components

 SP2 uses the system of letter grade evaluation that is used by other MA and PhD programs at the University.
 A cumulative grade point average (GPA) of 3.0 or above is required for MSW graduation.

-Incoming or first year students are sent a placement form from the Director of Field Education after they accept the School’s offer of admission and have paid the $300 deposit fee.
+Incoming full-time or foundation year part-time students are sent a placement form from the Director of MSW Practicum Education after they accept the School’s offer of admission and have paid the $300 deposit fee.
 Each student is expected to interview at his or her assigned placement before the placement start date.
 Phone or Zoom interviews are acceptable if it is not geographically possible to have an in-person meeting.

-How much time is spent in field placement?
+How much time is spent in practicum placement?

-Will I need a car for field placement?
+Will I need a car for practicum placement?

-No. The Field Education Office takes into consideration whether students have their own car or will require the use of public transportation to their agency.
+The Practicum Education Office takes into consideration whether students have their own car or will require the use of public transportation to their agency.
 Students who do not have a car are expected to utilize public transportation.
-We have many field placement sites that are located in close proximity to public transportation.
-Some placement opportunities do, however, require the use of a car.
-If you do not have a car it may limit your agency options.
+The Practicum Education Office considers a commute of up to 60 minutes each way by any form of transportation to be appropriate.